-- Locate sets 50/50 position (other attributes not affected), - Flip (Section 7.2.9) sets a moving head to its opposite yoke position. - Align sets pan/tilt to match the settings in the programmer of the most recently selected fixture.
+- Locate sets 50/50 position (other attributes not affected), - Flip (Section 7.18) sets a moving head to its opposite yoke position. - Align sets pan/tilt to match the settings in the programmer of the most recently selected fixture.
 For example if you want to match the tilt of 4 fixtures to the first fixture, select fixtures in the order 2-3-4-1 and press [Align]. - Pan/Tilt lock buttons are helpful when setting positions of multiple fixtures using the X-Y grid.
 For example if you have 10 pan-fanned fixtures and you want to just move the tilt, select Pan lock.
 Otherwise the fixtures will all move to the position you click on, losing the fan effect. - Fine button switches to fine control mode for more precise positioning.

-Colour Mix: Channel
+7.7.3 Colour Mix: Channel

-The Colour mix editor has 4 different ways of selecting colours, which are useful in different ways (on Diamond 9, and on other consoles if you resize the window to a portrait shape, the sliders are horizontal rather than vertical as shown in the pictures.)
+The Colour mix editor has 4 different ways of selecting colours, which are useful in different ways.